LOCO2 HEAT LIMITED

 4.3 Delivery of the Goods (Delivery) shall be completed on the Goods' arrival at the Delivery Location or when the Customer or a carrier organised by the Customer collects them from the Supplier.

-4.4 The Customer shall notify the Supplier within 48 hours of Delivery if any Goods are missing.
-If no such notice is received by the Supplier, the Supplier shall have no liability in relation to any non-delivery of Goods unless the Customer can provide conclusive evidence as to non-delivery by the Supplier.
+4.4 The Customer shall notify the Supplier within 48 hours of Delivery if any Goods are missing or damaged.
+If no such notice is received by the Supplier, the Supplier shall have no liability in relation to any non-delivery or damage of Goods unless the Customer can provide conclusive evidence as to non-delivery by the Supplier or that there is a manufacturing defect.

 4.5 Any dates quoted for delivery are approximate only, and the time of delivery is not of the essence.
 The Supplier shall not be liable for any delay in delivery of the Goods that is caused by a Force Majeure Event or the Customer's failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.